-This is a very beautiful part of the country, with breathtaking scenery, ideal for walkers and take in the stunning Slieve League Peninsula.
+This is a very beautiful part of Donegal, with breathtaking scenery, ideal for walkers and take in the stunning Slieve League Peninsula.
 Vist the ruins of the church set up by St Columba, the many standing stones and Christian crosses.

 A commercial fishing port, this is well worth a stop for some local hospitality, great food and a look at modern life on the seas.
 Visit the Maritime Museum and Planetarium in the old coastguard station, near the Lough Foyle ferry landing, to gaze at the stars and learn about history and legend under the ocean.
 Nearby Kinnagoe Bay (4km) is a small stretch of beach with a sloping hillside backdrop, perfect for a stroll or a picnic.

 Situated on a hilltop 250m above sea level, Grianán of Aileach stone fort is the most famous monument in Inishowen.
 The view from the stone fort is breathtaking, and of you venture to the nearby town of Carndonagh, you will find another iconic monument; the Cross of St Patrick.
 One of the most important early-Christian relics, it is found in the grounds of a church founded by Ireland's patron saint.